FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/diagnostics/bind-debugger.md

 There are two ways to specify the device:

  - Its path within /dev/class, e.g. `class/bt-transport/000`.
- - Its topological path, e.g. `sys/pci/00:14.0/xhci/usb-bus/003/003/ifc-000/bt_transport_usb`.
+ - Its topological path, e.g. `sys/platform/pci/00:14.0/xhci/usb-bus/003/003/ifc-000/bt_transport_usb`.

 Both of the paths are relative to /dev/.

-The topological path can be determined from the ouptut of `dm dump`.
-For example, tracing the path to the node `[bt_transport_usb]` in the output below gives the topological path `sys/pci/00:14.0/xhci/usb-bus/003/003/ifc-000/bt_transport_usb`.
+The topological path can be determined from the output of `driver dump`.
+For example, tracing the path to the node `[bt_transport_usb]` in the output below gives the topological path `sys/platform/pci/00:14.0/xhci/usb-bus/003/003/ifc-000/bt_transport_usb`.

 ```
 [root]